ronschaeffer/ha_mqtt_publisher/README.md

 ## Installation

 - Requires Python 3.11+
-- pip: pip install ha-mqtt-publisher
+- pip: `pip install ha-mqtt-publisher`

 ## Configuration

 Provide a YAML configuration and use environment variables for sensitive values.
-The library reads nested keys like mqtt.* and home_assistant.*.
+The library reads nested keys like `mqtt.*` and `home_assistant.*`.

-Example config.yaml
+Example `config.yaml`:

 ```yaml
 mqtt: